 When to Plant Cushaw Squash

 This winter squash is so termed due to its lengthy storage time of up to four months during the winter.
 During this time, it was an invaluable source of vitamin C and other nutrients for Native Peoples and New World settlers alike.
-Growing cushaw squash is also resistant to the squash vine borer, a voracious pest which kills most other squash.
+Growing cushaw squash is also resistant to the squash vine borer, a voracious pest that kills most other squash.
 This may be one reason for the longevity of cushaw squash varieties; they simply survived outbreaks of borers that killed other types of squash.
 This type of squash also has a great tolerance for heat with little irrigation.
 Plant cushaw squash after the last frost or start two weeks prior to the last frost in your area.

 How to Grow Cushaw Squash

 The ideal soil pH level for growing cushaw squash is between 6.0 and 7.5.
 Use a soil test to determine if your soil needs amending.
 Ground limestone and wood ash can raise the pH level while gypsum and sulfur will lower pH levels.
 Also, incorporate two inches (5 cm.) or so of organic matter into the soil to supply nitrogen to the growing squash.
-Create mounds of soil, 4-6 feet apart, 6 inches high and a foot across.
+Create mounds of soil, 4-6 feet (1 to 2 m.) apart, 6 inches (15 cm.) high and a foot (0.5 m.) across.
 Be sure to allow plenty of space for the rampant vines.
 If the soil is dry, moisten it.
 Now you're ready to either transplant your seedlings or direct sow.
 Wait until the temp is at least 60 F. (15 C.) to direct sow.
 Plant four to six seeds per hill, then thin out to the strongest seedlings.
 Like other squash varieties, cushaw partners beautifully with the Three Sisters, a traditional Native method of cultivation involving squash, corn, and beans.
 Other companion plantings include: